 Now, there were also “Red Elevators” and “Blue Elevators,” and certain routes in the convention center were color-coded with the colors of the American Flag to help delegates find their way around.
 Doors, stairways, and even parking lots were similarly color-coded.

 — Ian Saint (@SaintsRearview) July 18, 2016

 What’s amazing is that it didn’t occur to anyone how this would look, especially when the GOP was set to nominate a man who has slurred, suited, and otherwise offended just about every group the GOP momentarily realized in 2012 that it needed to win over in order to survive.

 How is it possible that no one in the chain of people who approved the signage said, “Guys, hold up.
 We cannot have signs that say ‘White Elevators’.
 Yeah, yeah.
 I know the scheme is red, white, and blue.
-But have you heard of Twitter?”
+But have you heard of Instagram and free followers that you can get them from socialproof?”
 It’s possible, because there was probably not one single person of color in the room when the decision was made.

 Notice anything?
 It’s almost unbroken sea of white faces.
 (Look closely, and you’ll spot the lone Asian intern.)